 This course will focus on increasing your academic vocabulary.
 Will be taught in the Fall.

 This course is required of all F-1 students every semester but is also available to any student enrolled in the IEP.
 It will focus on conversation and life in the U.S.

 This course will build strategies for improving reading speed and comprehension, while improving the students' vocabulary.

 This course will focus on the structure of American English as it is used for reading, writing, and speaking, especially in an academic context.

 This course will improve listening and speaking skills for academic purposes, including listening to lectures and taking notes, giving oral presentations, and participating in group discussions.

 This course will focus on several types of academic writing: journal writing, summary writing, essay writing, and scholarly reports or research papers.

 This course will prepare students for taking the Test of English as a Foreign Language (TOEFL), which is required at many U.S. institutions in order to take academic programs.
 It will use exercises and practice tests, and will focus on developing the students' test-taking skills.

 During Fall and Spring semesters, there is one session over a sixteen week semester.
-During the Summer term, there are two sessions taught over a period of four weeks in July for the Summer Institute of Language and Culture.

 Four core language skill courses are offered every semester to include Listening and Speaking, Grammar, Reading and Writing as well as a TOEFL Preparation course.
 Additional multi-skills courses are also offered but can change from semester to semester.